How does Bayesian Sampling help Membership Inference Attacks?: Experiments

+\mypara{Is \abbr \ resilient with reference models trained on different datasets?} We investigate the resilience of \abbr \ when the reference model is trained on data from a different distribution than the target model's training data.
+This scenario is crucial in practice where attackers may lack access to sufficient non-member data from the identical distribution.
+Thus, we study the case where reference models are trained on a different dataset from the target model.
+Following \cite{zarifzadeh2024low}, we conduct attacks on CIFAR-10 with the reference model trained on CINIC-10. \cref{fig:data_shift} presents the TPR comparison at 0.1\% and 1\% FPRs for reference-model-based attacks.
+The results demonstrate that our attack maintains superior robustness in this setting, even with a reduced training budget.

+\mypara{Is \abbr \ robust against OOD samples?} We evaluate the robustness of \abbr \ against out-of-distribution (OOD) samples.
+BNNs naturally model uncertainty, allowing them to flag out-of-distribution samples by exhibiting high uncertainty in their predictions~\cite{kristiadi2020being}.
+Following the setup of previous work~\cite{zarifzadeh2024low}, we evaluate our attack using a target model trained on CIFAR-10 and consider samples from CINIC-10 as OOD non-member queries. \cref{fig:attack_comparison_ood} illustrates that \abbr \ surpasses the performance of alternative attacks when encountering OOD samples, even with 1/8 computation cost.

-\paragraph{Is \abbr \ resilient to mismatched reference model?} In real-world scenarios, attackers may lack precise knowledge of the target model’s architecture.
-Thus, we examine the effectiveness of our attacks under mismatched model structures. \Cref{mis_match} illustrates the true positive attack rate at a 1\% false positive rate, comparing target models and reference models trained with various architectures on CIFAR-10.
-The architectures tested include ResNet-18, ResNet-34, ResNet-50, Wide-ResNet-50, DenseNet-121, MobileNet-V2 \cite{howard2017mobilenets}, and EfficientNet-B0 \cite{koonce2021efficientnet}, all trained with consistent optimization settings.
-In most cases, our attack achieves the best performance when the reference and target models share the same architecture.
+\mypara{How does \abbr \ perform when target and reference model architecture are mismatched?} In real-world scenarios, attackers may not have precise knowledge of the target model’s architecture.
+We therefore evaluate our attacks under mismatched model structures. \Cref{fig:panel_mismatch} presents the TPR at a 1\% false positive rate, comparing target models and reference models trained with various architectures on CIFAR-10.
+The architectures include ResNet-18, ResNet-34, ResNet-50, Wide-ResNet-50, DenseNet-121, MobileNet-V2 \cite{howard2017mobilenets}, and EfficientNet-B0 \cite{koonce2021efficientnet}, all trained with consistent optimization settings.
+In general, our attack performs best when the reference and target models share the same architecture.
 However, in certain scenarios, mismatched but structurally similar architectures can also yield the best results.
-For instance, when the target model is ResNet-34, the best performance is achieved with a reference model trained on ResNet-18, highlighting the robustness of attacks even with diverse reference models.
+For instance, when the target model is ResNet-34, the best performance is achieved with a reference model trained on ResNet-18, highlighting the robustness of our method. \Cref{tab:architecture_mismatch} further provides a baseline comparison in a representative mismatch setting where the target model is ResNet-50 and the reference model is ResNet-18.

-\paragraph{Is \abbr \ robust against for OOD samples?} BNNs naturally model uncertainty, allowing them to flag out-of-distribution samples by exhibiting high uncertainty in their predictions \cite{kristiadi2020being}.
-To evaluate the robustness to OOD samples, we adopt the setup of previous work \cite{zarifzadeh2024low}, using a model trained on CIFAR-10 as the target model and samples from CINIC-10 as OOD non-members.
-As shown in \cref{table ood}, BMIA outperforms other attacks, even with 1/8 computation cost.